JavadocMD/simplelatlng/README.md

 [v1.3.0 is released](https://github.com/JavadocMD/simplelatlng/releases/tag/v1.3.0) and I strongly suggest you upgrade.
 It fixes two potentially harmful bugs.

-## Maven
+## Download

+Binaries can be downloaded directly from the [releases page](http://github.com/JavadocMD/simplelatlng/releases).

-SimpleLatLng is also available from the Maven central repositories.
+SimpleLatLng is also available from the [Maven central repositories](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.javadocmd%22%20AND%20a%3A%22simplelatlng%22):

 ```
 <dependency>